istudyatuni/sea-battle/README.md

 *Web*

-To start client you need installed npm
+To start client you need installed yarn (from node)

 Run:
 ```bash